 - Select the authentication method you want to use.

-Use of Google Authenticator is the setting we recommend.
-Google Authenticator is more reliable and secure because the 6-digit PIN code (the second authentication factor) is not transmitted over any network.
-Therefore there is no risk of exposure, and the Google Authenticator does not depend upon any cellular, WiFi, or Internet connection.
+We recommend that you use of Google Authenticator.
+It is more is more reliable and secure because the 6-digit PIN code (the second authentication factor) is not transmitted over any network.
+Therefore there is no risk of exposure, and Google Authenticator does not depend upon any cellular, wifi, or Internet connection.
 The secure authentication mechanism is based on a time-driven protocol, so the PIN code is calculated separately and independently by both the server and the Google Authenticator mobile app.

-SMS (text messages) can be unreliable due to problems beyond our control, such as carrier network congestion.
+SMS (text messages) can be unreliable due to issues beyond our control, such as carrier network congestion.
 For this reason, we recommend using Google Authenticator as the primary verification method.